Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - Once a value is assigned to a string it cannot be changed and if changed, it creates a new object of the String.
 - This is not the case with StringBuffer.

+## What is the difference between instantiation and initialization of an object?

+- __Initialization__ is the process of the memory allocation, when a new variable is created.
+- Variables should be explicitly given a value, otherwise they may contain a random value that remained from the previous variable that was using the same memory space.
+- To avoid this problem, Java language assigns default values to data types.
+- __Instantiation__ is the process of explicitly assigning definitive value to a declared variable.

 ## Final modifier?